caws/url_shortener_app/README.md

 # shortener_app

 A flutter app that allows you to create short urls and keep track of the amount of people who clicked on them.
+This app consumes [this](https://github.com/caws/url_shortener) Rails API.

 This project uses the BLoC pattern with a little twist.